Platohjwang/MSFS2020-VATSIM-Model-Matching/README.md

    https://flightsim.to/file/12414/msfs2020-vatsim-modelmatching

 # For editor:
-For better tracking, please edit at the bottom of both vmr files.
+For better tracking, please edit at the bottom for all vmr files.
 Appreciate:)

 # Note